aplteam/MarkAPL/Files/MarkAPL.md

 Additionally, `MarkAPL` offers enhancements tailored for APLers.

-For example, any lines that start with an APL lamp symbol (`⍝`) --- except in a code block --- are considered comment lines that won't contribute to the output.
+For example, lines that start with an APL lamp symbol (`⍝`) are considered comment lines (except when they are part of a code block); they won't appear in the output.

 For a complete list see the next chapter.

 ### Preconditions

-`MarkAPL` needs Dyalog APL Unicode version 15.0 or better.
+`MarkAPL` needs Dyalog APL Unicode version 18.0 or better.

 Compatibility, features, bugs
 ----------------------------------